moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 To upload files using the Amazon S3 Console:

-1. Log in to the [AWS Management Console](https://aws.services.analytical-platform.service.justice.gov.uk) using your Analytical Platform account.
+1. Log in to the AWS Management Console using your Analytical Platform account via the link at the bottom of the [Analytical Platform Control Panel Tools page](https://controlpanel.services.analytical-platform.service.justice.gov.uk/tools/)
 2. Select **Services** from the menu bar.
 3. Select **S3** from the drop down menu.
 4. Select the bucket and folder you want to upload files to.